 It took us 14 days to cover the 1700 kilometres to complete the first Silk Road Mountain Race.
 Four days longer than we had originally anticipated.
 That seems the going rate for the under-estimation for all 97 riders that toe’d the line in Bishkek on that Saturday morning.
-Of those starters only 32 completed, that’s an astonishing dropout rate.
+Of those starters less than 30 completed, that’s an astonishing dropout rate.
 Broken bikes and bodies, poor hygiene and high altitude taking it’s toll – many times the route was between 3000 and 4000 metres.
 Some riders just didn’t have time to complete with flights home booked on a tight schedule.

 Flying in on the day before the race we crossed everything that our bikes would arrive and they did!
 We were not so lucky on the return trip as a delayed flight out of Bishkek scuppered the chances of our luggage making it to our London flight.